 Most people can get enough manganese in their diet to maintain healthy levels of this mineral.
 The body can also store manganese in the bones and some organs, such as the liver, pancreas, kidneys, and brain.
 In fact, the human body contains about 10 to 20 mg of manganese, with 25-40% of that stored in the bones.
 Because of this, there are no known groups of people likely to have a manganese deficiency.
 A small amount of evidence shows that magnesium deficiency may cause bone weakening, skin rashes, mood changes, and increased premenstrual pain.

 While manganese deficiency is rare, certain groups of people, such as welders, are at a higher risk of inhaling toxic amounts of manganese dust.
 The symptoms of manganese toxicity may appear slowly over months or years.
 Manganese toxicity can result in manganism, which is similar to Parkinson’s disease.
 Manganese toxicity can also lead to lung damage and decreased reproduction in men.

+Manganese is necessary for many functions in the body, so it is important to understand what does manganese do to your body and to eat enough manganese every day.
 While the body cannot make manganese, most people get enough of this essential mineral from food.
 There is no recommended dietary allowance (RDA) for manganese, but the adequate intake (AI) is 2.3 mg per day for men and 1.8 mg per day for women.

 Food sources of manganese include beans, nuts, tea, whole grains, shellfish, and some fruits and vegetables.
 Dates have a moderate amount of manganese.
 One hundred grams of dates provide over 7% of the daily AI.
 The table below shows the manganese content of some food sources: